-Why We Like This Talk: How can AI make you a faster hacker?
+Can AI make you a faster hacker?
 Ankur Chowdhary has a possible answer to that question in this presentation.
 (Note: Chowdhary is a security analyst and Bishop Fox alumnus, so we might be a little biased.)
 In this talk, he shares ASAP – his framework for providing an artificial intelligence-based attack plan.
 He walks through how AI can be used in cybersecurity, giving some context before introducing ASAP and how it addresses challenges brought upon by the modern attack surface.
 This talk will be of interest for penetration testers who are curious about how AI can help them up their game.

 Thanks to our Continuous Attack Surface Testing (CAST) platform, we have a special interest in both AI and ML.
 Read this piece to see how we’ve used ML to help monitor the attack surfaces of our CAST clients.